zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

 - Objects that need finalization cause collateral damage.
 - Objects needing finalization create work for the finalizer thread.

+### Finalization Internals
+When an application creates a new object, the new operator allocates the memory from the heap.
+If the object’s type defines a `Finalize` method, a pointer to the object is placed on the **finalization list** just before the type's instance constructor is called.
+The finalization list is an internal data structure controlled by the garbage collector.
+Each entry in the list points to an object that should have its Finalize method called before the object's memory can be reclaimed.

+Even though `System.Object` defines a Finalize method, the CLR knows to ignore it; that is, when constructing an instance of a type, if the type’s `Finalize` method is the one inherited from `System.Object`, the object isn’t considered finalizable.
+One of the derived types must **override** Object’s `Finalize` method.

+When a garbage collection occurs, the garbage collector scans the **finalization list** looking for references to objects which are determined to be garbage.
+When a reference is found, the reference is removed from the **finalization list** and appended to the **f-reachable** queue (finalization queue).

+The memory occupied by objects, which didn’t have a `Finalize` method, will be reclaimed.
+However, the memory occupied by objects which have `Finalize` methods couldn't be reclaimed.

+A special high-priority CLR thread is dedicated to calling `Finalize` methods.
+When the f-reachable queue is empty (the usual case), this thread sleeps.
+But when entries appear, this thread wakes, removes each entry from the queue, and then calls each object’s `Finalize` method.
+In the future, the CLR may use multiple finalizer threads.
+So you should avoid writing any code that assumes that Finalize methods will be called serially.

+The f-reachable queue is considered a root, just as static fields are roots.
+So a reference in the f-reachable queue keeps the object it refers to reachable and is not garbage (the object is resurrected).
+The garbage collector compacts the reclaimable memory, which promotes the resurrected object to an older generation.
+And now, the special finalization thread empties the freachable queue, executing each object’s Finalize method.

+The next time the garbage collector is invoked on the older generation, it will see that the finalized objects are truly garbage.
+The memory for the object is simply reclaimed.

-The bad thing about finalizers is that it causes your object to survive a garbage collection.
-GC has no way of calling the finalizer during garbage collection.
-So objects that have to be finalized are moved to the finalizer queue and promotes it into next generation on the heap.
-And everything the object refers to, directly and indirectly, will also remain in memory.
+The bad thing about finalizers is that at least two garbage collections are required to reclaim memory used by objects that require finalization.
+In reality, more than two collections will be necessary because the objects get promoted to another generation.
+To make matters worse, everything the object refers to, directly and indirectly, will also remain in memory.

-The finalizer will run once the finalizer thread is available (if this takes too long the object might actually be promoted a second time).
-Since objects that live in generation 2 are collected about 10 times as less as objects that live in generation 1, and gen 1 ten times as less as gen 0, it can take some time for such object is finally garbage collected.
-This means your objects hang around longer, and potentially force more garbage collections.

-If disposable object is created and it has a Finalizer, then it will get sent directly to the Finalization Queue and live for at least 1 *extra* GC collection.
-Once an object is placed in the Finalization Queue it will survive at least 2 additional GC collections - once for the Finalization Queue, once for the f-reachable Queue.
-Which means it will be promoted to Gen1 if it was in Gen0, and to Gen2 if it was in Gen1.
-If the object is on the LOH, so it survives until a full GC is performed twice which, under a "healthy" .NET app, a single full collection is performed approx. 1 in every 100 collections.
+If the object is on the LOH, it survives until a full GC is performed twice which, under a "healthy" .NET app, a single full collection is performed approx. 1 in every 100 collections.
 If there is lots of pressure on the LOH Heap and GC, full GC's will fire more often.
 This is undesirable for performance reasons since full GC's take much more time to complete.
 Then there is also a dependency on what kind of GC you're running under and if you are using LatencyModes (be very careful with this).
 Even if you're running Background GC (this has replaced Concurrent GC in CLR 4.0), the ephemeral collection (Gen0 and Gen1) still blocks/suspends threads.

 ### Thread Safety
+The CLR uses a special, high-priority dedicated thread to call Finalize methods.
 Because the finalizer thread is just a simple thread that runs managed code (it calls the finalizers), it can block and even dead lock.

 During collection, the GC suspends all threads, even the finalizer queue.
 Once it is done, the GC thaws out the threads that it froze, and signals the finalizer thread "hey, you've got work to do".
 So when the finalizer thread starts running, the threads that were frozen by the GC are starting up again.
 If a user thread is waiting on a lock taken out by the finalizer thread, and the finalizer thread is waiting on a lock taken out by the user thread, then you've got a deadlock.